paulixta-oss/svelte-checklist/README.md

 - value - Each data as it is passed in the Checklist component data prop.
 - index - The index of the item.
 - checked - The check state of the item.
 It is bound by the main CheckList component, so changes here will update the store.
-- callbacks - A list of callbacks that can be registered by the Custom Header on the store, and be called on each item.
+- dispatcher - A function to call the calbacks registered via the checklist.addCallback function at the Header.

 ### Checklist Store